Shoukshai/Tristan_Favier/readme.md

 - [Status](#Status)

 ## Roadmap
-- [x] Make the router
+- [ ] Setting up angular
-- [x] Make a background for the homepage
+- [ ] Setting up Tailwind CSS / PostCSS / daisyUI (For good practice)
-- [ ] Create a "cv" webpage and add the important animations
+- [ ] Setting up the router
-- [ ] Make the calculator's page and make it works
+- [ ] Remaking everything ive done from the last commit
-- [ ] Same but for a contact me menu
+- [ ] Refactoring the code to not use "normal css"
-- [ ] The rest
+- [ ] Deploying the poject

 ## **Status:**
 > [!Warning]